The Best European Christmas Markets Road Trip: A One Week Itinerary

 2) The best Christmas Markets in Europe

 Europe is world-renowned for its Christmas Markets and is probably the most festive place in the world to visit around Christmastime.
 Most towns and cities in Europe have a Christmas Market.
 Some run from November through to January, while others are only open in the weeks just before Christmas.
 The larger cities, particularly capital cities, are more likely to have longer-running Christmas Markets (although these will likely be busier and more expensive too).
-Europe is also home to lots of interesting cites with rich histories and attractions.
+Europe is also home to lots of interesting cities with rich histories and attractions.
 Balancing a mix between Christmas festivities and traditional sightseeing activities is recommended for a well-balanced trip.

 Europe is home to some of the most famous Christmas Markets in the world.
 Vienna, Salzberg, Budapest and Prague all top the list of best European Christmas Markets.
-While Germany is one of the best countries in Europe for Christmas Markets, as many of the holiday’s traditions originated there.
+While Germany is one of the best countries in Europe for Christmas Markets, as many of the holiday traditions originated there.
 Nuremburg, Dresden, Leipzig and Berlin are also popular German Christmas Market towns.

 The issue is that these iconic Christmas Markets are spread far and wide across Europe.
 Visiting them all in one week would be difficult without spending the whole trip in the car.
 To get the most out of your European Christmas Markets road trip, you’ll need to shortlist the destinations that you can easily drive between in one week.
 This means condensing your search into a smaller geographical area and maybe even choosing smaller towns.
 We’d recommend focussing on Western Central Europe, which has a huge variety of cities to choose from across 5 countries (Northern France, Belgium, Luxembourg, Western Germany and The Netherlands).
-Visiting lesser known Christmas Market cities in Europe can also yield the advantages of being less busy and less expensive.
+Visiting lesser-known Christmas Market cities in Europe can also yield the advantages of being less busy and less expensive.
 We’ve listed 24 of the best cities in Western Central Europe in the next section to help you get started.

 Read next: Prague’s Best Eco-friendly Hotel: Botanique